ianbuchanan04/PatternAnalysis-2025/recognition/4745425/README.md

 3. **Training Process:**
    - Loss: weighted **CrossEntropyLoss** with class balancing.
    - Optimizer: **AdamW** with weight decay `5e-2`.
    - Scheduler: warmup (5 epochs) → cosine annealing.
    - Automatic mixed precision (AMP) used for faster training on GPU.
-   - Early stopping with patience of 8 epochs based on validation AUC.
+   - Early stopping with patience of 5 epochs based on validation AUC.

 4. **Evaluation Metrics:**
    - Accuracy, **AUC**, and **F1-score** computed on validation and test sets.
    - Best model checkpoint selected by validation AUC.
    - Test-Time Augmentation (horizontal flip averaging) applied at inference.

+The optimal checkpoint was at epoch 20, where validation accuracy (0.6944), F1 (0.7088), and AUC (0.7785) reached their maxima before overfitting became apparent.
+Later epochs improved training metrics but did not improve validation, indicating the model had reached generalisation capacity.
 ---

 ## Training Setup